cceh/capitularia/doc_src/intro.rst

 The AFS Filesystem holds all the original manuscript files encoded in TEI and versions thereof :ref:`converted to HTML <HTML-Generation>`.
-It is accessible from the VM and the Webprojekt.
+It is accessible from the VM.
 The editors also have access to it through ssh.